Kotlin/kotlinx.coroutines/docs/flow.md

 //sampleStart
 fun foo(): Flow<Int> = flow {
-    // WRONG way to change context for CPU-consuming code in flow builder kotlinx.coroutines.withContext(Dispatchers.Default) {
+    // The WRONG way to change context for CPU-consuming code in flow builder kotlinx.coroutines.withContext(Dispatchers.Default) {
         for (i in 1..3) {
             Thread.sleep(100) // pretend we are computing it in CPU-consuming way